Dean Golden and award winner Jasmine Zapata

 UW School of Medicine and Public Health

-Departments of Pediatrics and Population Health Sciences
+Chair, Department of Population Health Sciences

 UW School of Medicine and Public Health